 - locating the area where the information is kept

-If the information you asked for is complex or significantly large, a fee will be charged.
-A fee is charged only if the information is to be sent to you.
+If the information you asked for is complex or significantly large, a fee may therefore be charged.
+A fee will be charged only if the information is to be sent to you.
 In cases where charges are likely to occur, the FSAI will ask the person making the request to pay a deposit of at least 20% of the estimated cost at the beginning of the process.

 Do I have a right to an Internal Review of the response?

 Yes.
 If you are not happy with the response you are given, you may ask for an Internal Review to be carried out.

 How do I make a request for an Internal Review?

 In asking for an Internal Review, there are four steps to be followed.

 - you must make your request for an Internal Appeal in writing

 - your request may be sent by post or by email